swcarpentry/2014-03-17-nyu-R/instructor_notes/R/04-cond-colors-R.md

     	}
     }

-As the diagram below shows, the inner loop runs from start to finish each time the outer loop runs once:
+The inner loop runs from start to finish each time the outer loop runs once:
 _draw a diagram with boxes and arrows for what is happening_

 We can combine nesting and conditionals to create patterns in an image: